-It can be argued that SLI and CrossFire arrays are more effective and can even provide Performence Better, but you can't deny the magic inherent in dual-core video cards - the ability to take a pair of the most advanced and powerful graphical cores available on the market and include them together on a single printed circuit, for numbers and performance unlike any other single product on the market, is very magical, even if you Can only fantasize about running one of these on your personal system.
+It can be argued that arrays SLI And CrossFire are more effective and can even deliver better performance, but there is no denying the magic of dual-core video cards - the ability to take a pair of the most advanced and powerful graphics cores available on the market and combine them on a single printed circuit, for numbers and performance Another lone on the market is very magical, even if you can only fantasize about running one of these in your personal system.

-If we believe the latest reports, towards the end of this year we will get another pair of graphic cards Double-core - once again breaking all imaginable highs.
+If we believe the latest reports, towards the end of this year we will get another pair of graphic cards Dual-core - which will once again break all imaginable records.

-The relative surprise comes from the opponent NVIDIA, Which recently held a secret investor meeting to unveil a new product.
-The product may not have been revealed, but the title 'GeForce GTX Times Two' can't really be confused - the Santa Monica chip developer is also preparing us for a dual-core video card towards the end of the year, ostensibly.
-Here, too, we're going to have a pair of fully open GM200 cores (3,072 CUDA units in each) or almost completely open, like the ones we've seen inGTX 980 Ti (ie 2,816 CUDA units each), with a thermal envelope that will be kissed for 400 watts and probably also more significant physical dimensions due to the use of memories GDDR5 And older.
+The relative surprise comes from the opponent NVIDIA, Which recently held a secret investor meeting where it unveiled a new product.
+The product may not have been unveiled, but the headline 'GeForce GTX Times Two' can't really be confused - the Santa Monica chip developer is also preparing us a dual-core video card towards the end of the year, ostensibly.
+Here too we will get a pair of GM200 cores completely open (3,072 CUDA units each) or almost completely open, like the ones we saw inGTX 980 Ti (ie 2,816 CUDA units each), with a thermal envelope that will be kissed for 400 watts and probably also more significant physical dimensions due to the use of memories GDDR5 And older.

-A big question mark regarding the dual card pair in question is their intended price - should manufacturers choose to offer these cards a price that will be competitive compared to the price of a parallel single-core card pair that will be integrated into the array SLI Or CrossFire, that is to say, in the 1,000 to 1,200 area, or whether the price is very expensive (1,500 $ and possibly North), which will only make sense to consumers for whom cost is not a consideration, but only actual performance and capabilities.
+A big question mark regarding the pair of double cards in question refers to their intended price - will the manufacturers choose to offer these cards a price that will be competitive compared to the price of a pair of parallel single-core cards that will be included in the set SLI Or CrossFire, that is to say, in the 1,000 to 1,200 area, or whether the price is very expensive (1,500 $ and possibly North), which will only make sense to consumers for whom cost is not a consideration, but only actual performance and capabilities.

-Either way, there's no arguing that the new product pair will be aimed at the top gaming market's alpine, but who knows - maybe sometime in the future we will also see far more aggressive pricing, such as the one wearing AMD To-Radeon R9 295 × 2 at a certain stage, which will make them competitive for a much wider range of consumers.
+Either way, there is no arguing that the new pair of products will be aimed at the top millennium of the gaming market, but who knows - maybe sometime in the future we will also see much more aggressive pricing, like the one she wore AMD To-Radeon R9 295 × 2 at some point, which will make them competitive for a much wider range of consumers.

-For dessert, it will be very interesting to see the performance stability in the new super-card pair when it is finally launched.
-One of the major problems with dual-core cards and SLI and CrossFire systems to date has been problematic performance with average long-term FPS levels, but in practice every few seconds there was a single frame or several frames whose processing time was very long, and the actual result There was a micro-stutter that was detrimental to the overall gaming experience and the "smooth" gaming experience we were all looking for.
-In the last generation we have seen great improvements in performance stability, especially on the part of AMD That these problems were far more significant in the past - and it would therefore be very interesting to see how stable the performance of the cards would be to combine a pair of cores that needed to work in full harmony, with no frame falling between the chairs and delayed.
+For dessert, it will be very interesting to see the state of performance stability in the new pair of super cards, when it is finally launched.
+One of the major problems with dual-core cards as well as SLI and CrossFire arrays to date has been problematic performance stability, with the average FPS level over time being high, but in practice every few seconds there was a single frame or multiple frames whose processing time was very long.
+There was a momentary stutter (Micro-stutter) which would detract from the overall gaming experience and the "smooth" gaming feel we are all looking for.
+In the last generation we have seen great improvements in performance stability, especially on the part of AMD That these problems have been much more significant in the past - and therefore it will be very interesting to see how stable the performance will be in cards that combine a pair of cores that need to work in complete harmony, and without any frame falling between the seats and being delayed.